• Member Directory

 • Plenary: 60-minute session with 45 minutes for presentation and 15 minutes Q&A

-• Panel: 3-4 people will participate on a panel of professionals where we will provide10 minutes for individual introductions, 30 minutes of facilitated discussions, and 15 minutes of Q&A with the participants
+• Panel: 3-4 people will participate on a panel of professionals where we will provide 10 minutes for individual introductions, 30 minutes of facilitated discussions, and 15 minutes of Q&A with the participants

 • Working Sessions: 90-minute workshop that consists of 30 minutes of plenary, 30 minutes of activity or deep dive, 30 minutes of reflection and discussion on how to execute ideas in your community.

 • Hack-a-thon: Final day where participants form teams and put their new tools and knowledge into action by developing and presenting a real world science policy solution.
-Awards will be presented for the top hack-a-thon teams: First place—$1,000; Second place—$750; Third place—$500

 Location: